youtrackdb/youtrackdb/README.md

 ## What is YouTrackDB?

-**YouTrackDB** is an Open Source Multi-Model [NoSQL](http://en.wikipedia.org/wiki/NoSQL) DBMS with the support of Native Graphs, Documents, Full-Text search, Reactivity, Geo-Spatial and Object Oriented concepts.
+**YouTrackDB** is an Open Source Multi-Model [NoSQL](http://en.wikipedia.org/wiki/NoSQL) DBMS with the support of Native Graphs, Documents, Full-Text search, Reactivity, Geo-Spatial, and Object Oriented concepts.
-It's written in Java and it's amazingly fast.
+It's written in Java and is amazingly fast.
-No expensive run-time JOINs, connections are managed as persistent pointers between records.
+No expensive run-time JOINs.
+Connections are managed as persistent pointers between records.
 You can traverse thousands of records in no time.
-Supports schema-less, schema-full and schema-mixed modes.
+Supports schema-less, schema-full, and schema-mixed modes.
-Has a strong security profiling system based on user, roles and predicate security and supports SQL amongst the query languages.
-Thanks to the SQL layer it's straightforward to use for people skilled in the Relational world.
+It has a strong security profiling system based on user, roles, and predicate security and supports SQL amongst the query languages.
+Thanks to the SQL layer, it's easy for people skilled in the relational world to use.

 ## Is YouTrackDB a Relational DBMS?